mlr7/Qiskit-SDK-for-Quantum-Information-Science-in-Python/README.md

 # Qiskit-SDK-for-Quantum-Information-Science-in-Python
-An exploration of the Qiskit, an SDK for quantum information science in Python.
+An exploration of Qiskit, an SDK for quantum information science in Python.

 ![](img/qiskit_quantum_pic3.png)

-Qiskit is a software development kit (SDK) is a comprehensive platform for quantum programming.
+Qiskit is a software development kit (SDK) is a comprehensive platform for quantum programming developed by IBM.
 At the heart of Qiskit are its elements - Terra, Aer, Ignis, and Aqua - each playing a crucial role in the quantum computing ecosystem.